ryansukale/ryansukale.github.io/2014/April.md

 ## Wanderings and learnings : April 2014

+If you are trying to do something similar and are facing issues, reach out to me via my contact details available at **[ryansukale.com](http://ryansukale.com)**.

 ### Apr 30
 ----
 1. Working on bootnette, created a Marionette controller.
 Its still not a controller in its true sense.
 I still need to figure out an optimum strategy to create and initialize views, be it file structure or initialization.